wugui2020/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: When checking within categories, add one more check, which is enforcing no other peer has the numbers processed by the twin, when doing elimination.
+A: When there are two of the boxes which have the same two possible numbers, they are considered as twins.
+That means the rest of the peers within the same unit are guaranteed to not contain these two numbers.
+When checking within categories, add one more check, which is enforcing no other peer has the numbers processed by the twin, when doing elimination.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Add the diagnal to the constraints, along with square, row and column.
+A: Diagnal Sudoku is the basically the same as the traditional Sudoku except for the additional contraint on both diagonal unit sets.
+That means when we consider the peers of any given boxes on the diagonal lines, the diagonal peers will be also added into the collection.
+Add the diagnal to the constraints, along with square, row and column.

 ### Install